 Being a small, new project, the only hostel staff appear to be the owners themselves.
 One opened the heavy bunker door and showed me down the concrete steps.
 There’s no doubt: this is a real deal atomic bunker.
 We passed a couple more large doors before entering the reception area.

 I had my passport and wallet ready to go.
-I have never been in a hostel that did not immediately make a copy of my passport.
+I have never been in a hostel that did not immediately make a copy of my passport, or at least take down the number.
 So it was odd that the owner (I have no reason to believe otherwise, so will continue referring to him as such) seemed bewildered by my handing it over.
 “Oh, okay, I guess we can do that now,” he shrugged.

 While he copied the numbers down, I got my first impression of the place.
 Sign after sign after sign outlining rule after rule after rule.
 The most disturbing was a notice that effectively told guests not to complain about anything.
 The owners worked for three years to turn this bunker into a hostel, so it bothers them when people have complaints.

 It’s true there are particularities about atomic bunkers that guests probably need to be prepared for.
 There certainly isn’t going to be any WiFi or cell phone reception buried underground, for example.
 But for the first thing a guest sees to warn them to withhold any complaints or GTFO?
 It’s not welcoming.

 In fact, I would argue that I spent three years planning and saving for this RTW trip.
 So my stay at a hostel is every bit as important to me as it is to the hostel itself.